 If you do most of your marketing online, you are probably used to having a lot of data relating to the ROI of all your marketing efforts.
 Unfortunately, it can be a little more difficult to measure the ROI of offline campaigns.
 However, there are still some ways you can do this.

 - Measure data before and after the campaign.
 Comparing sales before, during, and after your campaign is perhaps the easiest way to check how effective the campaign was.
-However, you can also check statistics like internet searches made for your company name, website visits, social media activity or enquiry phone calls.
+However, you can also check statistics like internet searches made for your company name, website visits, social media activity or inquiry phone calls.
 Compare the current month to the months before the campaign and even the equivalent month in previous years if possible.

 - Use materials specific to the campaign.
-For example, you could use a specific website landing page or phone number on all offline material (magazine ads, leaflets, brochures etc) relating to certain campaigns.
+For example, you could use a specific website landing page or phone number on all offline material (magazine ads, leaflets, brochures, etc) relating to certain campaigns.
 This will show you how many people are getting in touch after seeing the campaign.
 You can also include promo codes or offers that only people who have seen the campaign can access.
 For example, a pizza restaurant could distribute flyers with a 30 percent discount.

 - Run customer surveys.
 With customer surveys, you can simply ask your customers how they found your business.
 If you notice a lot of people were put on to your business because of a TV advert, or a specific referral campaign, you know these were effective forms of marketing.